phayes/sidefuzz/README.md

 # SideFuzz: Fuzzing for timing side-channel vulnerabilities

-SideFuzz is an adaptive fuzzer that uses an genetic-algorithim optimizer in combination with t-statistics to find side-channel (timing) vulnerabilities in cryptography.
+SideFuzz is an adaptive fuzzer that uses a genetic-algorithim optimizer in combination with t-statistics to find side-channel (timing) vulnerabilities in cryptography.

 ### How it works

 **Phase 1.** Uses a genetic-algorithim optimizer that tries to maximize the running time between two different inputs.
 It will continue optimizing until subsequent generations of input-pairs no longer produce any meaningful differences in running time.
-This means that it will optmize until it finds finds a "local maxima" in the fitness of input pairs.
+This means that it will optimize until it finds finds a "local maxima" in the fitness of input pairs.

 **Phase 2.** Once a local optima is found, the leading input-pairs are sampled until either: